allenai/allennlp/tutorials/tagger/README.md

 The PyTorch tutorial example is extremely simple, so we'll add a few small twists to make it slightly more realistic:

 1. We'll read our data from files.
-(The tutorial example uses data that's given as part of the Python code.)
+(The PyTorch example uses data that's given as part of the Python code.)
 2. We'll use a separate validation dataset to check our performance.
-(The tutorial example trains and evaluates on the same dataset.)
+(The PyTorch example trains and evaluates on the same dataset.)
 3. We'll use [`tqdm`](https://github.com/tqdm/tqdm) to track the progress of our training.
 4. We'll implement [early stopping](https://en.wikipedia.org/wiki/Early_stopping) based on the loss on the validation dataset.
 5. We'll track accuracy on both the training and validation sets as we train the model.